LM-Anna/MaturityScaleTools/README.md

 The scripts to generate the identification guide are the *“LoopPDF.Rmd”* and *“LoopHTML.Rmd”* scripts.
 They automatically generate identification guides by using loops, depending on the sets of parameters in the *“dataLOOP.xlsx”* data frame.
 The output files are set up to automatically generate in the **“docs”** GitHub’s file so they would automatically be added to the GitHub pages.
 Likewise, the *“LoopPhotoToTake.Rmd”* script will automatically generate on the GitHub pages sheet that indicates missing photos on the identification forms.
 It is important to note that those scripts (*“LoopHTML.Rmd”, “LoopPDF.Rmd”, “LoopPhotoToTake.Rmd”*) must not be knitr, only the chunks content must be launched, as noted within the scripts.
 Moreover, before reading the loops, if it is a loop that generates .pdf format files, the attached .Rmd file (*ScaleFR.Rmd, ScaleENG.Rmd, PhotosManquantes.Rmd*) must be have the pdf format first in the **“YALM”** section (further described in the scripts).

-Finally, in order to access the newly updated identification guide, a new link must be added to the scripts that produce the GitHub pages : *ENGHTML_AMM.Rmd, ENGHTML_MG.Rmd, ENGPDF_AMM.Rmd, ENGPDF_MG.Rmd, FRHTML_AMM.Rmd, FRHTML_MG.Rmd, FRPDF_AMM.Rmd, FRPDF_MG.Rmd.* Further information can be found  at the beginning of the previously stated script.
+Finally, in order to access the newly updated identification guide, a new link must be added to the scripts that produce the GitHub pages : *ENGHTML_AMM.Rmd, ENGHTML_MG.Rmd, ENGHTML_MED.Rmd, ENGPDF_AMM.Rmd, ENGPDF_MG.Rmd, ENGPDF_MED.Rmd, FRHTML_AMM.Rmd, FRHTML_MG.Rmd, FRHTML_MED.Rmd, FRPDF_AMM.Rmd, FRPDF_MG.Rmd, FRPDF_MED.Rmd.* Further information can be found  at the beginning of the previously stated script.
 Then, those scripts must be **“knitr”** to produce html pages directly into the GitHub pages directory.

 ---